 By Chelsea Fisher

 Okra, a staple in deep south cooking but less familiar in the north and west, looks good on the outside.
 But its slippery texture inside can be a bit off-putting to someone cooking with it for the first time.
 A little bravery pays off, however; prepared the right way, okra can be a delightful addition to recipes.
 And, just as important, those little green pods contain nutrients galore, including protein, fiber, vitamins A, C, K, B6, folate, and calcium.
-Most important to the CFYL community, okra also contains known cancer-battling phytochemicals such as lutein and beta-carotene.
+Most importantly, okra also contains known cancer-battling phytochemicals such as lutein and beta-carotene.

 So what to do if you’re bothered by okra’s slimy texture?
 First, be aware that many cooks use it as to thicken stews and gumbos.
 But if you really can’t stand it, simply try recipes that don’t involve cutting the pod.
 Just trim off the stem and cook the pods whole and you’ll be slime free.